Guitar Lessons for Kids: What Age Should Children Start?

 What Is the Best Age to Start Guitar Lessons?

-Most children are ready to begin guitar lessons between the ages of 6 and 8.
+Most children are ready to begin guitar lessons between the ages of 8 and 9.
 At this stage, they typically have the hand strength, coordination, and attention span needed to start learning basic chords and rhythms.
+Before this age, most children just don’t have the hand strength to be able to press down hard enough to make a meaningful sound from the instrument.
+We recommend students younger than 8 begin with the ukulele to get a few for a strummed instrument that is easier to hold in smaller hands

 That said, every child develops differently.
 Some younger children may be ready earlier, especially if they show strong interest and can focus for short periods of time.